canonical/netplan.io/examples.md

 ## Source routing

-To allow routing between two networks route tables can be added to particular interfaces:
+Route tables can be added to particular interfaces to allow routing between two networks:

 In the example below, ens3 is on the 192.168.3.0/24 network and ens5 is on the 192.168.5.0/24 network.
 This enables clients on either network to connect to the other and allow the response to come from the correct interface.